jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 I tried the Onnit Alpha Brain supplement for 30 days.
 To test out its efficacy, I watched my progress on 3 of my regular cognitive tasks:

 * Writing content.
 I’m currently growing my Substack ([Sign up here for other writings of mine](https://edlatimore.substack.com/){: target="_blank" rel="noopener noreferrer"}), working on a book, and producing content for this site.
 * Training chess.
-I have a long-term goal of attaining master strength in chess.&nbsp;[Here’s part of my training plan.](https://edlatimore.com/chess-improvement-plan/){: target="_blank" rel="noopener noreferrer"}​
+I have a long-term goal of attaining master strength in chess.
+[Here’s part of my training plan.](https://edlatimore.com/chess-improvement-plan/){: target="_blank" rel="noopener noreferrer"}​
 * Practicing Spanish.
-By the end of the year, the goal is to take the D.E.L.E.&nbsp;[exam for Spanish](https://imp.i271380.net/XxzxXX){: target="_blank" rel="noopener noreferrer"}&nbsp;level B2.
+By the end of the year, the goal is to take the D.E.L.E. [exam for Spanish](https://imp.i271380.net/XxzxXX){: target="_blank" rel="noopener noreferrer"} level B2.

 Given that I was in a state of constant sleep deprivation that all new parents go through, I figured I’d be a perfect candidate to see how this supplement stacks up as a brain-boosting nootropic.

 This is one of the best nootropics you can buy that is not a neuropeptide or over-the-counter medication.

-​[In this article,](https://edlatimore.com/alpha-brain-review/){: target="_blank" rel="noopener noreferrer"}&nbsp;I do a deep dive.
-However, if you want to pick some up,&nbsp;[buy here at my affiliate link](https://onnit.sjv.io/c/2316453/347302/5155){: target="_blank" rel="noopener noreferrer"}.
+​[In this article,](https://edlatimore.com/alpha-brain-review/){: target="_blank" rel="noopener noreferrer"} I do a deep dive.
+However, if you want to pick some up, [buy here at my affiliate link](https://onnit.sjv.io/c/2316453/347302/5155){: target="_blank" rel="noopener noreferrer"}.
 Your purchase supports my work, and your brain gets a boost!

 ​